ibm-cloud-docs/databases-for-elasticsearch/learn-security-compliance.md

 - {{site.data.keyword.databases-for-elasticsearch}} deployments are configured with replication.
 Deployments contain a cluster with three nodes where all three are data nodes and any node can be the master node.
 - If you deploy to an {{site.data.keyword.cloud_notm}} Single-Zone Region (SZR), each database node resides on a different host in the datacenter.
 - If you deploy to an {{site.data.keyword.cloud_notm}} Multi-Zone Region (MZR), the nodes are spread over the region's availability zone locations.

+## SOC 2 Type 2 Certification

+{{site.data.keyword.IBM_notm}} provides a Service Organization Controls (SOC) 2 Type 2 report for {{site.data.keyword.databases-for-elasticsearch}}.
+The reports evaluate IBM's operational controls according to the criteria set by the American Institute of Certified Public Accountants (AICPA) Trust Services Principles.
+The Trust Services Principles define adequate control systems and establish industry standards for service providers such as IBM Cloud to safeguard their customers' data and information.

+You can request an SOC 2 Type 2 report from the customer portal or contact your sales representative.
+Alternatively, you can open a support ticket with [IBM Cloud support](https://cloud.ibm.com/unifiedsupport/supportcenter){:new_window}

 ## General Data Protection Regulation (GDPR)